Trying to understand something that's not defined here? Ask us in a message — and we can add it to the list 😄

 A Help Center is the public knowledge base that comes with our Articles product.
 It holds collections of articles that help people understand your product.
 Every article on a Help Center is integrated with Intercom Messenger, so people can start conversations with you if an article doesn’t answer their question.
 That means they can help themselves but still reach out if they get stuck.

 Your Help Center is turned off by default when you start using Articles.
-You can customize it with custom colors, a logo, favicon and header image, point it to your own domain URL, then turn it on in Articles' settings.
+You can customize it, point it to your own domain URL, then turn it on in Articles' settings.

 This is any message that appears inside your app or site.
-There are three in-app message types: a chat to start a conversation, a note to share a quick update, and a post to tell a story.
+There are two in-app message types: a chat to start a conversation, and a post to tell a story.

 Each product in Intercom contains insights for that product, which show things like how your messages are performing and how many conversations your team has handled.
 They’re tailored to help you optimize for the job your team is doing.